JohnOberschelp/StateSort/README.md

 # StateSort

-StateSort is a stable hybrid comparison-based sorting algorithm I have developed, with, I believe, O(n log(n)) time complexity and O(n) space complexity.
+StateSort is a stable hybrid comparison-based sorting algorithm I have developed, with O(n log(n)) time complexity and O(n) space complexity.

 It runs **at least 8% faster than** any stable sort I have tested against, including hybrid **merge/insertion sort, and Windows and Ubuntu std::stable_sort**, at sorting one million random integers.
 I know this is a bold claim and so I invite your feedback.
 You can **test it yourself** easily with just `race.sh` or `race.bat`, `StableSortVsStateSort.cpp`, and `StateSort.h` provided in the `race` folder.